hdoi5324/benthic-uda/README.md

 For more information on neptune.ai logging, please refer to the website [here](https://neptune.ai/).

 ## Citation
-If using the dataset, please use this citation:

-    @techreport{hdoig2023dataset,
-        title:{Dataset: Application of SymmNet Unsupervised Domain Adaptation and Resolution Scaling for Improved Benthic Classification}, author={Doig, Heather and Pizarro, Oscar and Williams, Stefan}, year={2023},
-        doi={10.17632/d2yn52n9c9.3},
-        publisher={Mendeley Data},
-        version={V3}
-      }

 We would appreciate if you could cite this work as follows:
     @inproceedings{doig2023improved,
       title={Preprint: Improved Benthic Classification using Resolution Scaling and SymmNet Unsupervised Domain Adaptation}, author={Doig, Heather and Pizarro, Oscar and Williams, Stefan B.},